ROCm/half/web/Mainpage.md

 News														{#new}
 ====

-August 10, 2012 - Release 1.3.0
+August 11, 2012 - Release 1.3.1
 -------------------------------

-[Version 1.3.0](http://sourceforge.net/projects/half/files/half/1.3.0) of the library has been released.
-It makes the requirement for C++11's `<cstdint>` and `static_assert` optional and thus is now comletely C++98-compatible.
-Furthermore, all the C++11 features used by the library and detected automatically are now overridable by the user, by just defining the corresponding preprocessor symbols to 0 or 1, which is useful in cases where the automatic detection fails or where the support for a feature should be explicitly disabled.
+[Version 1.3.1](http://sourceforge.net/projects/half/files/half/1.3.1) of the library has been released.
+It fixes a bug with non-VC compilers that required the presence of `std::isnan` and `std::signbit` even if C++11 `<cmath>` functions are unsupported/disabled.
+Furthermore the library has been tested successfully with Visual C++ 2005 and 2012.

 [more](news.html)